 Another important factor to consider is how easy it is to prepare the food.
 Will you need a stove?
 Will it take a long time to cook and use up a lot of gas?
 Does it need to be refrigerated?
 Can it be cooked in one pot?
-We’ve made it easier for you to decide what food to take with you on your next trip.
-Taking into consideration weight, energy, nutritional value, and ease-of-preparation, our list below gives you an idea of good high-calorie lightweight food and snack options.
+In this article, we’re going to go through some of our favourite backpacker recipes.
+Some of these will require a stove, others require very minimal preparation.

 Dehydrated staple foods such as rice, pasta, instant potato, and oats are incredibly valuable food sources when choosing lightweight food that is high in energy.
-These carbohydrates are cheap, non-perishable, lightweight, widely available and easy to cook.
+These carbohydrates are cheap, non-perishable, lightweight, widely available, and easy to cook.
 You can often buy sachets of rice and pasta with powdered sauce.
 It’s also easy to combine these with tomato puree, spices, tinned fish or vegetables to make a delicious camp meal.

 Nuts and seeds

-Nuts and seeds are not only high energy but also rich in many essential fatty acids and protein.
-Trail mixes with a combination of nuts, seeds and dried fruit are ideal as snacks to sustain you on the go.
+Nuts and seeds aren’t only high energy but also rich in many essential fatty acids and protein.
+Trail mixes with a combination of nuts, seeds, and dried fruit are ideal as snacks to sustain you on the go.
 They taste good and contain a mix of nutritional ingredients such as iron, vitamin A, and vitamin C. Nuts and seeds also have a high shelf life and don’t require any preparation.
 Be careful to choose an unsalted version so as not to end up dehydrated.

 When you think of dried fruits, you probably picture the humble raisin.
 But the fact is that there are lots of other tasty dried fruits available for a much-needed burst of sugar and vitamins on the trail.
 High in fibre and nutrients and less perishable than fresh fruits, they are an ideal source of high-energy food.